jaysylvester/citizen/README.md

       <code>app.log()</code>
     </td>
     <td>
       <a href="#helpers">Helpers</a> used internally by citizen, exposed publicly since you might find them useful.
-Methods marked as deperecated will be removed in version 0.9.0.
+Methods marked as deprecated will be removed in version 0.9.0.
     </td>
   </tr>
   <tr>